HectorENevarez/AIClubWorkshopsFall20/index.md

 ### Let's get Started with the workshop!
 - [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb)

-### code Used in this workshop
+### Code Used in this workshop
-- [Explortatory Data Analysis](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/Workshop4-EDA/Exploratory_Data_Analysis.ipynb) This will take you to the python script we coded during this workshop just incase you need to look over it after the workshop
+- [Explortatory Data Analysis](https://github.com/HectorENevarez/AIClubWorkshops/blob/master/Workshop4-EDA/Exploratory_Data_Analysis.ipynb): This will take you to the python script we coded during this workshop just incase you need to look over it after the workshop

 # Workshop 5 (Data Science 3)
 This is the third and final part to the data science multi-week project.
 In this workshop we will do create the train and test the models